shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/take-home exercise announcement.md

 Please don't hesitate to reach out if you have any question.
 Shirley Li: xue.li37@tufts.edu

-Warning: we ask to identify the top three genera instead of species in the take-home exercise.
+Warning: we ask to identify the top three genera for each sample instead of species in the take-home exercise.